Entry requirements

 Irish qualifications

-The Psychological Society of Ireland (PSI) and the British Psychological Society (BPS) recognise each other's undergraduate accreditation procedures so if your qualification makes you eligible for graduate membership of the PSI it will also have covered enough psychology for GBC.
+The Psychological Society of Ireland (PSI) and the British Psychological Society (BPS) recognise each other's undergraduate accreditation procedures.
+So if your Irish qualification makes you eligible for graduate membership of the PSI it will also have covered enough psychology for GBC.

 How do I prove I have GBC from UK/Irish qualifications?

-You need to provide a document that confirms your GBC status with your application.
+You need a document that confirms your GBC status.

-However, do not delay submitting your application.
-You can submit without the GBC document and then forward it to us when you receive it.
+You can submit your Application without the GBC document if necessary, then email it to us as soon as you have it.

 What if my qualifications don't give me GBC?

-If you have not studied enough psychology you will need to take a conversion course.
+If you have not studied enough psychology, you need to take a conversion course.

 International qualifications